 How coworking spaces have been catering to Gen-z post pandemic

 The pandemic was the greatest change to modern office working in living memory.
 It forced everyone away from the office and into their homes.
-Working from home is not actually a pandemic product and during a regular week, flexible working can benefit office productivity.
-However, the rush back to offices in 2021 was expected; working from home was no longer viable.
+The rush back to offices in 2021 was expected as working from home was no longer viable.
 The initial productivity boost of working at home had been used up and many needed the formalities of the office back.

 According to EY, this next generation of workers are 67% are moderately or extremely worried about their physical or mental wellbeing.
-Work is no longer about clocking in and building a pension, Gen Z want these workplace benefits, flexible working and support in a personal and business sense.
 Wellness and personal health are key aspects of modern life and the office of the future must cater for all these needs.

 Generation Z entering the office space also look beyond the wage and benefits package.
 Companies are expected to be socially, politically and environmentally aware.
 The impact of sustainability and diversity are as important in the modern corporate horizon as salary.
 This is no different to the modern workspace.
 Generation Z has seen the office space revolution in Silicon Valley from the comfort of their own home and many ask themselves: “Why not have a slide in the office?”.

 As this new generation has gradually entered the office a shift in company ethics has swiftly followed.
 Environmental sustainability has been at the forefront of this ethical change.
 Young workers have entered workspaces and expect a sustainability policies from prospective employers.
-Additionally in the wake of the Black Live Matter protests last summer and continued gender discrepancies, companies are expected to be socially and politically aware.
+This is why Uncommon has its ESG strategy underway.

 Uncommon Spaces will become more common